Nigeria’s Gloo.ng drops consumer e-commerce, pivots to e-procurement

 “The old brand Gloo.ng, is going to be rested and shut down completely.
 The corporate name will be PayMente Limited with the brand name Gloopro,” Olusanya said.

-From the Gloopro interface customers can order, pay for, and coordinate delivery of office supplies across multiple locations.
+From the Gloopro interface customers can order, pay for and coordinate delivery of office supplies across multiple locations.
 The product also produces procurement analytics and allows companies to designate users and permissions.

 Olusanya touts the product’s benefits at improving transparency and efficiency in the purchasing process.